guillp/requests_oauth2client/README.md

 )
 ```

-This method can be considered more secure than those relying on a client secret, because only ephemeral credentials are sent over the wire, and it uses asymetric cryptography: the signing key is generated by the client, and only the public key is known by the AS.
+This method can be considered more secure than those relying on a client secret, because only ephemeral credentials are
+sent over the wire, and it uses asymmetric cryptography: the signing key is generated by the client, and only the public
-Transmitting that public key between owner(s) of the client and of the AS is much easier than transmitting the Client Secret, which is a shared key that must be considered as confidential.
+key is known by the AS.
+Transmitting that public key between owner(s) of the client and of the AS is much easier than
+transmitting the Client Secret, which is a shared key that must be considered as confidential.

 ### None

-The latest Client Authentication Method, **none**, is for Public Clients which do not authenticate to the Token Endpoint.
+The latest Client Authentication Method, **none**, is for Public Clients which do not authenticate to the Token
+Endpoint.
 Those clients only include their `client_id` in body form data, without any authentication credentials.
 Use
 [`PublicApp(client_id)`](https://guillp.github.io/requests_oauth2client/api/#requests_oauth2client.client_authentication.PublicApp):

 ```python